Ancient Greek warfare: Other elements of Greek armies

-The economics of ancient warfare
+Agricultural and economic impact

-Campaigns were often timed with the agricultural season to impact the enemies or enemies' crops and harvest.
-The timing had to be very carefully arranged so that the invaders' enemy's harvest would be disrupted but the invaders' harvest would not be affected.
-Late invasions were also possible in the hopes that the sowing season would be affected but this at best would have minimal effects on the harvest.
+Campaigns were often timed with the agricultural season to impact the enemy's or enemies' crops and harvest.
+The timing had to be carefully arranged so that the invaders' enemy's harvest would be disrupted, but the invaders' harvest would not be affected.
+Late invasions were also possible in the hopes that the sowing season would be affected, but this, at best, would have minimal effects on the harvest.

-One alternative to disrupting the harvest was to ravage the countryside by uprooting trees, burning houses and crops and killing all who were not safe behind the walls of the city.
+One alternative to disrupting the harvest was to ravage the countryside by uprooting trees, burning houses and crops, and killing all who were not safe behind the walls of the city.
 Uprooting trees was especially effective given the Greek reliance on the olive crop and the long time it takes new olive trees to reach maturity.
 Ravaging the countryside took much effort and depended on the season because green crops do not burn as well as those nearer to harvest.

-War also led to acquisition of land and slaves which would lead to a greater harvest, which could support a larger army.
-Plunder was also a large part of war and this allowed for pressure to be taken off of the government finances and allowed for investments to be made that would strengthen the polis.
-War also stimulated production because of the sudden increase in demand for weapons and armor.
+War also led to the acquisition of land and enslaved people, which would lead to a greater harvest that could support a larger army.
+Plunder was also a large part of the war, and this allowed for pressure to be taken off of the government finances and allowed for investments to be made that would strengthen the polis.
+War also stimulated production because of the sudden demand for weapons and armor.
 Shipbuilders would also experience sudden increases in their production demands.

-Ancient Greek military campaigns
+Naval tactics

+Battle formations

+In open sea, the Greek navy would sail in an upside-down ship formation, led by the commander's ship.
+However, at first sight of enemy ships, the Greek navy would turn to starboard or port to form its line for battle.
+The battle line consisted of ships lined up side by side, facing the enemy.
+This abreast formation acted as both an offensive and defensive tactic.
+Offensively, it allowed the ancient ships' main weapon, the ram, to be easily accessible.
+With the entire fleet alongside each other, there were more rams available to attack the opponent.
+This formation also provided the Greek fleet with protection by shielding the most vulnerable parts of the ships, which were the sides and the stern.

+The abreast formation was used in almost all of the naval battles, except during the Battle of Naupactus.
+During this battle, the Athenian navy was attacked before it could transition into its battle formation.
+This battle formation was also so successful for the Greek navy that their opponents began to utilize it as well.
+In order to continue being successful, the Greek navy had to create new tactics and technology to be able to conquer its opponents.